engivan-oracle/developer/java-management/understand-concepts-related-to-oci-resources-for-jms/understand-concepts-related-to-oci-resources-for-jms.md

 In this lab, you will:

 - Learn about the important concepts regarding OCI resources in preparation for setting up the OCI environment for JMS to operate.
 These OCI resources include compartment, tag, user group, dynamic group, policies and fleet.
 - Understand the relationships between these OCI resources and services, including logging, metrics and object storage, and how JMS leverages these relationships to allow you to observe and manage Java SE usage in your enterprise.

 ## Task 1: Understand concepts related to Oracle Cloud Infrastructure Resources and Services for Java Management Service

-Before the set up of Oracle Cloud Infrastructure (OCI) resources and services for Java Management Service (JMS), it is important to understand the concepts behind these resources and how JMS taps on these resources and services to operate.
+Before the set up of Oracle Cloud Infrastructure (OCI) resources and services for Java Management Service (JMS), it is important to understand the concepts behind them and how JMS taps on them to operate.

-This diagram illustrates the purpose of OCI resources and services in JMS with details of explained below:
+This diagram illustrates the purpose of OCI resources and services in JMS with details of each resource and service explained below:

 ![image of resources and services in jms](images/resources-and-services-in-jms.png)